Kernix13/htaccess-301-redirect/README.md

 12. delete orphan records, terms, and term meta
 13. wp_cache_flush

+## MySQL queries to check for Woocommerce fields

 SQL example1 to find woocommerce fields in the `options` table:

 ```sql